 Table A1 below details the multipliers applied to each household, based on the age of the head, in order to calculate the amount that it would need to have saved in order to meet Fidelity's recommended retirement savings benchmarks.
-Each household's reported annual income for 2009 was multiplied by the factors from Table A1 to arrive at dollar values for target retirement savings.
-We chose to use income rather than earnings for this calculation because there is a steep drop-off in median earnings between the 45-54 and 55-64 age cohorts.
-At the same time, the latter's median income is slightly higher than the former's median income.
+Each household's reported annual income for 2012 was multiplied by the factors from Table A1 to arrive at dollar values for target retirement savings.
+We chose to use income rather than earnings for this calculation because there is a steep drop-off in median earnings between the 45-54 and 55-64 age cohorts, as workers reduce work hours or exit the labor market for a variety of reasons related to health status, elder care demands, and both voluntary and involuntary retirement.
+At the same time, the latter age group's median income is slightly higher than the former's median income.
 Using only earnings to calculate retirement savings targets would unduly lower retirement consumption standards for near-retirement workers relative to the mid-career cohort, while using total income keeps retirement consumption standards similar.